 The new strategy should address the breadth and complexity of the EU sustainable finance agenda.
 Key priorities include: greening public finance in the context of green recovery; a strong social dimension which addresses inequalities and future resilience; an international dimension in which Europe drives and shapes multilateral reforms to the financial system.

-Important debates and events during the nine-month delay to the publication of the strategy mean that a strategic refresh is now required.
+Important debates and events during the nine-month delay to the publication of the strategy mean that a strategic refresh is now necessary.

 What has happened in the past nine months?

 For a start, the new US administration is moving rapidly to implement sustainable finance reforms although it does not always share the EU’s vision.
 As a result, sustainable finance is on the agendas of the G7 and G20.
-Europe’s ambitions for financial system reform are becoming a reality, however Europe’s continued role as the international sustainable finance norm-setter is no longer assured unless it can find win-win solutions with key allies.
+Europe’s ambitions for financial system reform are becoming a reality, however Europe’s ongoing role as the international sustainable finance norm-setter is no longer a given unless it can find win-win solutions with key allies.

 Meanwhile the European reform agenda at home, originally uncontroversial, became a political battleground in 2020.
 Industry incumbents and some Member States resisted the idea of Europe using its own sustainable finance tools to guide its green recovery spending.
 They also pushed to weaken the taxonomy, making natural gas, nuclear power and biofuels the flashpoints.
 Members of the independent body tasked with governing the taxonomy suspended their work pending reassurances about its technical integrity.

-What gaps remain, and what actions do we hope to see taken forward in this new Strategy?
+What gaps remain, and what actions do we hope to see taken forward in this new Sustainable Finance Strategy?

 The social aspect of finance is a top priority.
 Efforts are underway to consider a social taxonomy, but otherwise the existing agenda has included few actions to address fairness, inclusion or even climate resilience.
 The pandemic has highlighted and exacerbated the economic inequalities between and within Member States, while extreme weather has become a more regular occurrence.
 A strategy for mobilising sustainable finance at scale must therefore include consideration of who benefits, and who pays.